Azusa Pacific University MFT Program: Comprehensive Profile and Student Fit Analysis

 Modality: In-person, on-campus.
 Traditional evening cohorts are offered at all four campuses; a newer daytime cohort option is available at the Azusa and Orange County campuses.

-Licensure Track: Dual LMFT and LPCC track available.
+Licensure Track: California LMFT and LPCC (dual).
 The standard pathway prepares students for California LMFT licensure; one additional course fulfills the educational requirements for LPCC as well, supporting dual licensure.

 Accreditation: Regional accreditation for the university through the WASC Senior College and University Commission (WSCUC).
 Program-specific accreditation with COAMFTE or CACREP is not publicly listed on APU's MFT program pages.